How to Flash SM-N910F to SM-N910T Phone

 Now go to SamMobile, which hosts pretty much every available Samsung firmware, and download the Galaxy Note 4 firmware of your choice.
 You can either download the latest firmware for your region, or try a different region altogether.

-The only thing to be aware of is your CPU type – the Galaxy Note 4 came with either an Exynos or Snapdragon processor, depending on the region.
-It’s an extremely bad idea to flash SM-N910U (Exynos) firmware onto a SM-N910T (Snapdragon) device.
-So figure out which processor you have using an app like CPU-Z, and if you’re changing the regional firmware, make sure you download firmware for the same processor type.
+The only factor to consider is your CPU type.
+The Galaxy Note 4 is equipped with either an Exynos or Snapdragon processor, depending on the region.
+Flashing SM-N910U (Exynos) firmware onto a SM-N910T (Snapdragon) device is an extremely bad idea.
+Thus, identify which processor your device has using an app like CPU-Z. If you plan on changing the regional firmware, ensure that you download a firmware matching your processor type.

-So with Odin, USB drivers, and the firmware of your choice on your PC, go ahead and launch Odin.
-Now shut off your phone, and hold Power+Volume Down+Home to boot into Download Mode.
-Now you can connect your Galaxy Note 4 to your PC via USB.
+With Odin, USB drivers, and your chosen firmware installed on your PC, proceed to launch Odin.
+Next, turn off your phone and hold the Power+Volume Down+Home buttons simultaneously to boot into Download Mode.
+You may now connect your Galaxy Note 4 to your PC using a USB cable.

 After a few moments, the firmware should be flashed successfully, with a green “PASS” message in Odin.